mithildabhi/PRODIGY_DS_01/README.md

 ### 💡 Skills & Learning
 - Through this task, I enhanced my skills in creating clear, insightful visualizations using Python tools like Matplotlib and Seaborn.
 It also deepened my understanding of how graphical representation aids in data interpretation.

+### ⚙️ Tools and Libraries used
+- Jupyter notebook
+- Pandas
+- Numpy
+- Matplotlip & Seaborn for visualization

 ### 🏆 Output
 <img src="https://github.com/mithildabhi/PRODIGY_DS_01/blob/main/Screenshot%202025-05-11%20134030.png" width="400" height="400">